saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

 ### Download Client

-1. Click below to download the latest vUSB client to your local machine where you have your IDE installed/set up.
+1. Click below to download the latest Virtual USB client to your local machine where you have your IDE installed/set up.

-  <p> <a href="https://saucelabs-vusb.s3-eu-west-1.amazonaws.com/v2.0.0/virtual-usb-client.jar"><button class="download">Download vUSB</button></a> </p>
+  <p> <a href="https://saucelabs-vusb.s3-eu-west-1.amazonaws.com/v2.0.1/virtual-usb-client.jar"><button class="download">Download Virtual USB 2.0.1</button></a> </p>

 ### Gather Credentials